hollisofjustin/ESS-523A-Intro/lessons/intro-basics.md

 2. Make a scatter plot of bill length compared to bill depth but only for observations on the Dream island.

+## 8. Read and Write Data

+We used an R data package today and read in our data frame, but that probably isn’t how you will normally read in your data.

+There are many ways to read and write data in R. To read in .csv files, you can use `read_csv()` which is included in the Tidyverse with the `readr` package, and to save csv files use `write_csv()`.
+The `readxl` package is great for reading in excel files, however it is not included in the Tidyverse and will need to be loaded separately.